,

 Learning at home:

 Reading diaries will be checked daily, homework collected and books changed on Friday.
+Your child will receive a comprehension task or maths activity, this will always reinforce the learning that has taken place in class.

 How can I help my child at home?